The environmental pillar

 The key question to ask here is how does a company’s behaviour affect or impact the environment?

-Admittedly, this is a fairly broad-based category.
-Climate change, pollution and waste are prominent considerations, however there are a number of other issues that could be a risk to a company’s long-term financial health and survival.
-These include:
+Admittedly, this is a broad-based category.
+Climate change, pollution and waste are prominent considerations, however there are a few other issues that could be a risk to a company’s long-term financial health and survival.

 - Its use of or dependence on fossil fuels